 If you have itchy, dry, eczema prone skin – please stop having those hot showers.
 Please believe me when I say it doesn’t calm your skin down.
 Hot water draws moisture away from the skin and although that hot shower might feel good at the time, it will aggravate your eczema.
-This is the reason why I keep mentioning when cleansing your skin with a facecloth – only every rinse it out in lukewarm water.
-Lukewarm showers is the way to go.
+This is the reason why I keep mentioning when cleansing your skin – use a facecloth – only ever rinse it out in lukewarm water.
+Lukewarm showers are the way to go.

 Most people apply around a 1/4 of the amount of sunscreen they are supposed to use.
 If you are not applying enough, you are not fully protected from the sun!
 Simple as that.
 You need to apply a teaspoon to cover the face and a shot-glass full of sunscreen to the body.
 Please, remember this one!

 Do you forget to put sunscreen on your neck?

 You do!!
 I have seen so many clients with sun damage on their neck and décolletage.
 If you look at someone with redness, blotches and brown patches on the neck, then you are looking at someone who forgot to apply the sunscreen!